gvwilson/sensibleadventures/booksters-apprentice.md

 The captain's scowl showed what he thought of Tinhead's inhabitants being clever.
 "And there was just the one shot?"

-Thomas shrugged.
+Thomas's shrug was echoed by the rippling pattern on his jacket.
 "There may have been more afterward, but I turned tail the instant we were hit.
 It's rather vexing, you know.
 I put a lot of work into that boat–it will take ages to mend her."

 The guard at the door cleared his throat meaningfully.
 "What?"  the captain barked.